raditya1117/HoneyBadger/fastapi-testing/article.md

 ## How to handle errors and exceptions in FastAPI?

-We can use the try-except blocks to manually raise HTTPException with proper messages for different types of errors.
-We can also define custom exception handlers that handle exceptions of a particular type from the entire FastAPI app.
+We can use the try-except blocks to manually raise HTTPException with proper messages for different types of FastAPI errors.
+We can also define custom exception handlers that handle exceptions of a particular type from the entire FastAPI application.
 Finally, we can create a global exception handler that handles any uncaughet exception, preventing the FastAPI exception from falling into an Internal Server Error.
-Let's discuss all the approces to handle FastAPI errors, starting with Python try-except blocks.
+Let's discuss all these approces to handle FastAPI errors, starting with Python try-except blocks.

 ## Error handling using try-except in FastAPI